fortrabbit/blog/introducing-craft-copy.md

 ---

-title:      "Introducing Craft Copy"
+title: Introducing Craft Copy
 created: 2018-11-01
 published: true
 author: os
-excerpt:    "A command line tool to help with Craft CMS deployment on fortrabbit."
+excerpt: A command line tool to help with Craft CMS deployment on fortrabbit.
-lead:       "So we said to do more open source on fortrabbit.
+lead: So we said to do more open source on fortrabbit.
 TADA – here (if you haven't seen already) is Craft Copy.
-Deployment tools for Craft Apps on fortrabbit."
+Deployment tools for Craft Apps on fortrabbit.
 keywords: Craft CMS, Craft Copy, craft-copy, Git, SSH key
 image: craft-copy-poster.gif
+tags:
+  - webdev
 ---